 2. Verification in bulk with software solutions

-Many SEO software allows you to check canonical tags in bulk.
+Many SEO software allow you to check canonical tags in bulk.
 For example, Screaming Frog checks for missing canonical tags and can do so for thousands of pages at once.
 Also, you can create a Python Script for checking the canonical tag usage in bulk.

 Last Thoughts on Canonical Tags and Holistic SEO

 Canonical tags are a topic that many technophobic people are reluctant to deal with.
-Unfortunately, missing canonical tags are often the source of enormous amounts of duplicate content, which have an extremely negative impact on the ranking of individual subpages or even an entire website.
+Unfortunately, missing canonical tags are often the source of enormous amounts of duplicate content, which has an extremely negative impact on the ranking of individual subpages or even an entire website.

 Video explanation by Matt Cutts / Google